Can paint cover up human blood?

 Really?
 So, if blood was painted over, was it done with one coat, two?
 And how do they know it is under the paint?

-Thomas Adair did an experiment on the detection of blood under paint in 2005 when he was asked to see if blood could be detected under paint.
+Thomas Adair did an experiment on the detection of blood under paint in 2005.
 His team found that blood was visible under three coats of paint and when the area was photographed it appeared dark.
 Interestingly they were able to extract DNA without having to separate the blood from the paint.

 Canon EOS Rebel T6 Digital SLR Camera Kit with EF-S 18-55mm f/3.5-5.6 IS II Lens, 2X Lexar 32GB 633x Memory Card, Canon Bag and Accessory Bundle